-The TIMS U-Pb Isotope Geology Laboratory at Dept. of Geosciences is a self-contained functional unit that permits full processing of samples from the extraction of minerals to isotopic measurement and data evaluation.
+The TIMS U-Pb Isotope Geology Laboratory at Department of Geosciences is a self-contained functional unit that permits full processing of samples from the extraction of minerals to isotopic measurement and data evaluation.

 The laboratory comprises:

 - Crushing room with jaw crusher, RETSCH mill, and a Wilfley table.

 - A mineral separation place with a standard Frantz isodynamic separator for a Free Fall treatment, a Frantz barrier separator for paramagnetic separation, and the heavy liquid set-up.

 - A Krogh-style chemical laboratory for low-blank work with clean-air boxes, hot plates, ovens for dissolution and for annealing of zircons, and a two bottle distillation set-up.